Funded proposals

 Injectable Biomaterial-Mediated Transplantation of Limbal Fibroblasts for Treatment of Limbal Stem Cell Deficiency

-Co-principal investigator: Cole DeForest, PhD, Associate Professor, Bioengineering, COE
+Co-principal investigator: Cole DeForest, Ph.D., Associate Professor, Bioengineering

 Kren-Endowed chair project